Akira Suzuki

 Akira Suzuki (鈴木 章, Suzuki Akira) is a Japanese chemist and Nobel Prize Laureate (2010), who first published the Suzuki reaction, the organic reaction of an aryl- or vinyl-boronic acid with an aryl- or vinyl-halide catalyzed by a palladium(0) complex, in 1979.

 Early life and education

 Suzuki was born on September 12, 1930, in Mukawa, Hokkaidō, his father died when he was in high school.
 He studied chemistry at Hokkaido University (Hokudai) and after receiving his PhD while he worked there as assistant professor.
-He initially wanted to major in mathematics, his favorite subject in childhood was arithmetic.
+He initially wanted to major in mathematics, as his favorite subject in childhood was arithmetic.
 It was an encounter with two books that became an opportunity to advance to the path of organic synthesis, one is Textbook of Organic Chemistry written by Louis Fieser of Harvard University, and another is Hydroboration written by Herbert C. Brown of Purdue University.

 Career

 From 1963 until 1965, Suzuki worked as a postdoctoral student with Herbert C. Brown at Purdue University and after returning to the Hokudai he became a full professor there.
 The postdoctoral experience was utilized in the study of the coupling reaction with his assistant Norio Miyaura and led to the discovery of Suzuki reaction announced in 1979.
 Its organic boronic acids with aryl and vinyl group are stable to water and air, easy to handle, and because the conditions required for use are also relatively mild, even among the several cross-coupling techniques, it is said to be easy to use.
 Its full mechanism is shown in the image below.

 With his retirement from Hokudai in 1994 he took several positions in other universities: 1994–1995 Okayama University of Science and 1995–2002 Kurashiki University of Science and the Arts.
 In addition, he was an invited professor at Purdue University (2001), Academic Sinica and the National Taiwan University (2002).

 In 2010, Suzuki was jointly awarded the Nobel Prize for Chemistry together with Richard F. Heck and Ei-ichi Negishi.